 Welcome to our Chaplaincy!

 All students (past and present!), families and staff are welcome to pop in for a cup of tea and a chat at any time.
 Our integrated ethos based on Christian values, is expressed in the commitment to be one community who learns and worships together based on the principles of equality, respect, reconciliation and service to others.
 We are situated in the heart of the school and here to support every student and staff member with their spiritual, physical and wellbeing needs.
-In recent months, we have been working on extending our service to include greater wellbeing and mental health support.
-We look forward to the opening of our new extension in January 2023.
+In recent months, we have been working on extending our service to include greater wellbeing and mental health support and were delighted to open this new space in January 2023.

 Mr G Sowney